Bat-m/react-johnnyfive-servo/README.md

 * `styles` — Build the Application styles (uses PostCSS)
 * `test` — Runs ESlint and Flow to check the code for issues.

-## About The Author

-[Iain](https://twitter.com/IainIsCreative) is a developer, designer, and artist with Asperger's Syndrome who makes things and has a fascination with all things creative.
-He likes to experiment with code, boards, and digital art.

-### Support the author!

-[Follow on Twitter](https://twitter.com/IainIsCreative), [like on Facebook](https://facebook.com/IainIsCreative), and pledge to Iain [on Patreon!](https://patreon.com/IainIsCreative)
-# react-johnnyfive-servo